Writing Life An immersive contemplative writing workshop, led by Vidya Rao

 Each one of us has lived and is living life.
 Each one has experiences of joy and hardship, sadness, and moments of deep understanding.
 Each of us has lived lives from which we have learned much, each one of us knows that with all its hardships and pain our lives are beautiful, and an opportunity to grow in beauty and understanding.
 And hopefully, we see our life as an opportunity to spread this sense of beauty to all.

-This workshop will be for a week Five Days- and will allow us to share through recollection, imagining, experiencing, and writing, the beauty and pain of human existence and our potential for coming through suffering to a space of pure joy.
+This workshop will be for five days- and will allow us to share through recollection, imagining, experiencing and writing, the beauty and pain of human existence and our potential for coming through suffering to a space of pure joy.
 This joy does not preclude the understanding of suffering.
 But it does see our living as deeply transformative, both for our own selves and for others.

-During afternoon sessions, we will share our writing done in the morning, and then we can discuss our work.
+Afternoon sessions, we will share our writings done in the morning, and then we can discuss our work.
 Why did we choose to write the way we did?
 How did we respond to each other’s stories?
 Etc.